 Similarly, chicken farmers have got good results with this feed.
 The birds are strong with firm muscles & meat thanks to the chitin in the BSF exoskeleton.
 The color of the egg yolk is deep orange & tougher to break.
 With an amount of calcium in the nutritional content of the larvae, the egg shells are hardened for easier handling & shipping.
 Chickens develop beautiful feathers & are much more resilient even when caught in rain for 2-3 nights.

 The best thing of all is that they can save a lot of money on pet feed.
-Because a BSF colony, once started, can roll on & on to give you good low-cost feed for a long time.
+If you process and extract out the fat in the larvae, that oil can also be used as animal feed oil.
+Many or most parts of the BSF can be utilized for some purpose in the farm.
+And a BSF colony, once started, can roll on & on to give you good sustainable low-cost feed for a long time.

 Use #2: Generating an income source